-Gordon C. Thomasson further elaborated (cited in The directions of Mormon language: Panel discussion, The directions of Mormon language: Panel discussion, p.
+Gordon C. Thomasson further elaborated (cited in The Directions of Mormon Language: Panel Discussion, p.
 85):

 When Jesus spoke in parables, he was precisely speaking on multiple levels.
 Intentionally, he was saying different things to different people.
 I don't think that we can give meat to babes; I think that they need milk [see 1 Corinthians 3:1-3; Hebrews 5:12]. ...
 For instance, someone could be preaching repentance in a sermon.
 The ninth through the fourteenth chapters of Alma is an interesting one.
 People read it for years and just thought that it was a nice repentance sermon.
 One day, when I was working with Hugh Nibley, I walked into the office, sat down, and he kicked me in the pants and I kicked him in the pants.
 We realized that Alma was calling to repentance a people who had already had the temple endowment.
 Because people never expected to find the temple there, they never saw the temple there, but it's all through those chapters of Alma [cf. H. W. Nibley, Message 2005, p.
 54, citing Giorgio de Santillana: "every translation is a mere function of the translator's expectation").
-The general authority in conference might, as it were, call people to repentance and it looks like the straightforward call to repentance, but it has special relevance to those who have been through the temple.
+The General Authority in conference might, as it were, call people to repentance and it looks like the straightforward call to repentance, but it has special relevance to those who have been through the temple.

-31 For example, on 2 April 1843, Joseph Smith preached a sermon that included a discussion of Jesus' Parable of the Talents (Matthew 25:14-30; Luke 19:11-27) and His nighttime encounter with Nicodemus (see John 3:1-5).
+32 For example, on 2 April 1843, Joseph Smith preached a sermon that included a discussion of Jesus' Parable of the Talents (Matthew 25:14-30; Luke 19:11-27) and His nighttime encounter with Nicodemus (see John 3:1-5).
 In the notes of the sermon recorded in Joseph Smith's Diary by Elder Willard Richards, it reads (J. Smith, Jr. et al., Journals, 1841-1843, p.
 326):